Collision-induced torque mediates transition of chiral dynamic patterns formed by active particles: Results

-In Fig. \ref{graph:fig3}, correlation of morphology (a, b), the number fraction of SPPs in mono-polar clusters (c, d), and the angular velocities(e, f) with ST and IT are shown.
-The structures formed through collective motion of SPPs is found dependent on both types of torque.
-From the time-overlay images, two distinct morphology, mono-polar clustering phase and bi-polar phase can be identified.
-The doughnut-like shapes, formed by the rotating clusters, represent the mono-polar phase.
-Some structures shown in fuzzy color in which rotating clusters were not observed represent stable bi-polar phase.
-For instance, rotating clusters are not observed when $\omega^{IT} = 0$.
-Since, the effective attraction between particles is generated by the IT and alignment interaction, these results seem reasonable.
-The bi-polar phase is observed for relatively high values of $\omega^{ST}$ and low values of $\omega^{IT}$ [Figs. \ref{graph:fig3}(a,b)].
+To investigate the physical principle that controls the transition of these two distinct patterns, we first examine how the two types of torque affect the pattern transition.
+The phase diagram against ST and CT in Fig. \ref{graph:fig3} (a, b) shows a correlation between morphology and the torques, and Figs. \ref{graph:fig3} (c, d) and (e, f) represent the number fraction of SPPs in mono-polar, and the angular velocities, respectively.
+The structures formed through the collective motion of SPPs are found to be dependent on both types of torque.
+From the time-overlay images, two distinct morphologies, mono-polar flocking phase and bi-polar phase, can be identified.
+The doughnut-like shapes, formed by the rotating flocks, represent the mono-polar phase.
+Some structures shown in fuzzy color, in which rotating flocks were not observed, represent stable bi-polar phase.
+For instance, rotating flocks are not observed when $\omega^{CT} = 0$.
+Since the effective attraction between particles is generated by the CT and alignment interaction, these results seem reasonable.
+The bi-polar phase is observed for relatively high values of $\omega^{ST}$ and low values of $\omega^{CT}$ [Figs. \ref{graph:fig3}(a,b)].

-When the ST and IT were opposite to each other, we found an island region in the lower right of Fig.\ref{graph:fig3}(b) and (d) for the clusters rotating in the CW direction.
+When the ST and CT were opposite to each other, we found an island region in the lower right of Fig.~\ref{graph:fig3}(b) and (d) for the flocks rotating in the CW direction.
 The doughnut-like shapes in the island are the same as those in the mono-polar area on the upper left region in Fig. \ref{graph:fig3}(d).
 However, the SPP number fraction in the polar order region of the island area is larger than that of the upper left region.
-Thus, the collision probability in the cluster increases and the density increases by the collisions as $\omega^{ST}$ becomes large.
-The density reaches the values in the case of the same direction [Fig. \ref{graph:fig3} (c)].
-Therefore, the increase of the collision caused by the ST makes another mono-polar clustering phase appear.
+Thus, the collision probability in the flock increases, and the density increases by the collisions as $\omega^{ST}$ becomes large.
+Therefore, the increase of the collision frequency caused by the ST leads to another mono-polar flocking phase in combination with the CT of the opposite direction.In contrast, when the CT is the same direction as the ST, as shown in Fig.~\ref{graph:fig3}(c), this island area is not observed.
+This is consistent with the above statement because the density seems to always decrease for increasing $\omega^{ST}$ in this case.